The Seven Principles of Shamanism: Part 2

-The universe does not judge.
+The universe doesn't judge.
 You're not necessarily bad if you spend a lifetime growing fear, and you're not necessarily good if you spend a lifetime growing love.
 All the universe asks of you is to choose according to who you are.
 Your core being, your integrity.

 Live your Truth!
 Do it for yourself, you deserve it.
-God will do the maths and fulfil the Grand Purpose, whatever it is.
+God will do the maths and fulfill the Grand Purpose, whatever it is.
 Just focus on yourself and your choice.

 Also, be colorful if you want to.
 Dress up in clothes of your favorite culture.
 Wear jewelry and adornments that represent who you are or aspire to be.
 Use words and sayings from other cultures if they mean something to you.
 Decorate your house or room with ethnic art.

 But do these things with humility.
 Do them with love and respect.
-Do them with the understanding that you're adopting them because they have real meaning for you and enrich your life.
+Do them with the understanding that you're adopting them because they've real meaning for you and enrich your life.
 Never flaunt them.

 True shamanism is humble before the grace of creation.
 After all, we merely stand before our naked selves.
-To seek power is to judge, remember we are judging only ourselves.
+To seek power is to judge.
+Remember, we're judging only ourselves.

 The Seven Principles

-Now these seven principles I am taking from a Hawaiian Shaman named Serge Kahili King.
-They are referred to as the Seven Principles of Life in the Huna Tradition.
+Now the seven principles I'm taking from a Hawaiian Shaman named Serge Kahili King.
+They're referred to as the Seven Principles of Life in the Huna Tradition.

-To me the principles are very wise and I like to think that they're universal across all shamanic cultures and are key to the practice of the shaman.
+To me, the principles are very wise and I like to think they're universal across all shamanic cultures and are key to the practice of the shaman.

-Take them as you see them, or reject them if they do not speak to you.
+Take them as you see them, or reject them if they don't speak to you.
 By highlighting them here I am merely providing a choice for those who wish, to internalize the wisdom and bring about change in their lives.
 To me they encapsulate shamanism.

 The World is what you think it is.

-o The way you see something is not always the way it is.
-Nothing is at it seems.
+The way you see something isn't always the way it is.
+Nothing is as it seems.

-o You need to see beneath the layers of illusion, see what the physical eyes cannot see.
+You need to see beneath the layers of illusion, see what the physical eyes can't see.

-o Don’t be attached to the form, structure or process of things, seek rather their essence.
+Don’t be attached to the form, structure, or process of things.
+Seek rather their essence.

-o The closer you get to the light, the bigger your shadow becomes, but the further away from the light you go, the less light you have in your life.
+The closer you get to the light, the bigger your shadow becomes.
+But, the further away from the light you go, the less light you have in your life.
 Find the balance.